4th and 5th Street Improvements Pilot Project

 Living Streets Mural Project

-As a part of the 4th and 5th Street Project, the Living Streets subcommittee, Community Development, and Parks and Recreation Departments are looking for temporary street murals to be painted along these corridors.
-The Artist submission closed on Friday, August 23.
+As a part of the 4th and 5th Street Pilot Project, the Living Streets subcommittee, Community Development, and Parks and Recreation Departments created several Living Streets Mural along these corridors.
+The artist's work can be seen along the road sections in the downtown area.

-Planning done in the 1980s helped to lay the foundation for designs developed for 2024 that are currently being implemented.
-These were based on how the City has grown and how downtown has evolved for more pedestrians and use by cyclists in addition to motorists driving in for business, shopping, a cold beverage, or a meal.
+Planning done in the 1980s helped lay the foundation for designs developed for 2024 that were implemented.
+These were based on how the City grew and how downtown evolved for more pedestrians, cyclists, and motorists driving in for business, shopping, a cold beverage, or a meal.

-Blocks between North Ave. and Ute Ave. on 4th and 5th Streets will undergo a transformation for the pilot phase of the project changing traffic flow from two lanes to one.
 The original study completed in 2022 had contemplated two lanes instead of one.
 In 2023, at the request of downtown merchants, the City's consultant evaluated a single-lane configuration which confirmed from a traffic volume standpoint, that a single lane on 4th Street and 5th Street would work in the context of the entire downtown street network.
 This single-lane design accommodated diagonal parking to remain.
-The graphics below are examples of the pilot design for 4th and 5th streets, allowing adjustments to be made as plastic bollards and paint are currently used.

 Notable Changes Include (updated Sept.9):